Introduction to Social Work

 Our approach to social work education reflects the important connections that exist between individuals, families and communities.
 We are one of the largest providers of social work education in the UK and we are proud of our ability to offer students a broad and solid foundation for professional social work practice and value opportunities for the exchange of ideas and experience with academics, professionals and experts by experience.

 Want to hear more about the opportunities open to our students on this course?
-Click here to hear about our students putting their questions to a former Chief Crown Prosecutor.
+Hear our students putting their questions to a former Chief Crown Prosecutor.

 This module will give you an introduction into the role of the social worker and the context you will practice in.
 You will be introduced to social work from the service user perspective and gain knowledge of social work values, ethics and conduct including the impact of personal values and ethics on practice